In Love with an Aussie?

-Spouses, de-facto and interdependent (including same sex) partners of Australian permanent residents or citizens may qualify for a temporary visa which leads to a permanent residency visa under the Partner migration stream.
+Spouses, de-facto and same sex partners of Australian permanent residents or citizens may qualify for a temporary visa which leads to a permanent residency visa under the Partner migration stream.
 It’s a popular partner visa pathway here in our Brisbane headquarters.

 There are several criteria which must be met – one of the the most important is being able to provide evidence of a genuine and continuing relationship.

-Usually, a Subclass 820 Partner Visa is granted as a temporary visa for 2 years to qualifying applicants.
-If, in 2 years time, applicants continue to meet the criteria, they may be granted a permanent (Subclass 801) Partner Visa.
+Usually, a temporary Partner Visa is granted as a temporary visa for 2 years to qualifying applicants.
+Provided that 2 years after lodgement, the applicants continue to be in a genuine relationship, a permanent visa would be granted.

-7 Common Mistakes Made When Applying for a Partner Visa Australia
+7 Common Mistakes Made When Applying for a Partner Visa for Australia

 Applying for a partner visa in Australia can be a challenge.
-The process has many nuances, and delays can be created just by entering one wrong detail on a form.
+It’s an expensive visa, with a lodgement charge of over $7000 AUD.
+The process has many nuances, and delays or refusals can occur just by entering one wrong detail on a form.
 In most cases, when someone applies for a partner visa, they hope to go through the system fast so they can live with their significant other and begin a new life together.

 Before getting started, make sure you avoid these 7 common mistakes made when applying for a partner visa.
 If you have any questions about partner visa applications, our Brisbane headquarters has migration agents specialising in partner visas, so contact us today.